Sesnon Fire

 The Sesnon Fire (also known as the Porter Ranch Fire) was a wildfire that broke out near the oil fields of Oat Mountain, north of Porter Ranch, California, on Monday October 13, 2008.
 The cause of this fire was a power line falling onto dry brush near a drainage area.
-A state of emergency was declared by Governor Arnold Schwarzenegger on October 13 in Los Angeles and Ventura Counties The fire burned more than 22 mi2 and cost US$7.9 million to fight.
-This fire occurred with two others, one in San Diego County and another at the eastern end of the San Fernando Valley.
+A state of emergency was declared by Governor Arnold Schwarzenegger on October 13 in Los Angeles and Ventura Counties.
+The fire burned more than 22 mi2 and cost US$7.9 million to fight.
+This fire occurred concurrently with two others, one in San Diego County and another at the eastern end of the San Fernando Valley.
 One person lost their life due to the low visibility on highways because of the smoke from the fire.

 Evacuations

-Evacuations were ordered for Box Canyon, Woolsey Canyon, Bell Canyon, Lake Manor, Dayton Canyon, Browns Canyon and areas west of Valley Circle Blvd.
-Evacuation centers were set up to help the people displaces by this fire as well as the Marek fire that affected areas close by.
+Evacuations were ordered for Aliso Canyon, Box Canyon, Woolsey Canyon, Bell Canyon, Lake Manor, Dayton Canyon, Browns Canyon and areas west of Valley Circle Blvd.
+Evacuation centers were set up to help the people displaced by this fire as well as the Marek fire that affected areas close by.
 The main center was at San Fernando High School, where more than 750 evacuees registered.
 Other centers included El Camino High School, Shepherd of the Hills Church, and Canoga Park High School.

 Residents living in these areas were allowed to return to their homes on Friday.
 As another precaution, authorities closed all major streets that were near the fire.
 These included: Topanga Canyon Boulevard northbound from Chatsworth Avenue DeSoto Avenue northbound at Rinaldi Street, Corbin Avenue northbound at Porter Ranch Drive, Mason Avenue northbound at Celtic Street, Mason Avenue northbound at Corbin Street, Ronald Reagan118 Freeway between Reseda Boulevard and Stearns Avenue, (Simi Valley).